How Food Unites People and Cultures Around the World

 - Introduces people to unfamiliar flavors in approachable ways

-- Reflects cultural exchange and adaptation
+- Reflects cultural exchange and creative adaptation

 Cooking Together: Building Community

-- International cooking classes
+- International cooking classes that bring diverse participants together

-- Community kitchens for cultural exchange
+- Community kitchens promoting cultural exchange and learning

-- Family or neighborhood potlucks
+- Family and neighborhood potlucks that build local bonds

 Final Thoughts